IAN METCALFE - Curriculum Vitae, Summary Profile

 Administrative Experience: Ian Metcalfe's principal administrative experience has been as Science Coordinator for the Australian Secretariat of the International Ocean Drilling Program (ODP), 1992 to 1995, as Secretary for the International Union of Geological Sciences (IUGS) Sub-Commission on Carboniferous Stratigraphy (SCCS), 1996-2000, as Deputy Director of the UNE Asia Centre, 2001 to 2008, and as Senior Project Manager and Acting Manager, Research Services, University of New England, 2002-03.
 This has involved supervision of staff, organising/chairing various committee meetings, distribution of information and publications, liaising with other ODP and IUGS/ICS Secretariats and University administrative units, financial management (annual budget of $1.58 million in the case of ODP), the writing of ODP and SCCS Newsletters and reports, drafting of Research Proposals and applications to the ARC, conducting formal votes and organising subcommission field and general meetings on behalf of the SCCS.
 Other administrative experience involves the direction of substantial research projects, including co-leadership of UNESCO International Geological Correlation Program Projects, and supervision of research teams including Postdoctoral Fellows and Research Assistants and both Australian and overseas collaborating scientists.
 He has also, on occasions, been Acting Head of the Geology & Geophysics Department at UNE.

-Editorial Roles: Prof Metcalfe has acted as Editor and Editorial Board Member for the Elsevier journals Journal of Asian Earth Sciences and Gondwana Research.
-Associate Editor, Australian Journal of Earth Sciences.
-Editorial Board member the Bulletin of the Geological Society of Malaysia and Editor of the annual Newsletter on Carboniferous Stratigraphy 1992-95.
+Editorial Roles: Prof Metcalfe is former Editor for the Elsevier journals Journal of Asian Earth Sciences, and Gondwana Research.
+He is currently an Editorial Board Member for the Journal of Asian Earth Sciences, Australian Journal of Earth Sciences and Bulletin of the Geological Society of Malaysia.
+He was Editor of the annual Newsletter on Carboniferous Stratigraphy 1992-95.
 He has edited Special Issues of the Journal of Southeast Asian Earth Sciences, Journal of Asian Earth Sciences, Australian Journal of Earth Sciences, South Asia, International Journal on Multicultural Societies and Asian Studies Review.
-Editor/Senior Co-editor of two A.A.
+He is Editor/Senior Co-editor of two A.A.
 Balkema books, Gondwana Dispersion and Asian Accretion, and Faunal and floral migrations and evolution in SE Asia-Australasia and Co-Editor for The Shaping of Malaysia, Macmillan, 1998, and Mobility, Labour Migration and Border Controls in Asia, Palgrave Macmillan, 2006.
-Editor for the UNE electronic journal UNEAC Asia Papers 1998-2008.
+He was also Editor of the UNE electronic journal UNEAC Asia Papers, 2001-2008.